tomjnunez/task_manager_redux/README.md

 puts "creating tasks table for development"
 ```

-Let's go ahead and run the code in this file with:
+Run the code in this file with:

 ```
 $ ruby db/migrations/001_create_tasks.rb